impulsado/wannaNotes/Writeups/HTB/Appointment/00 - General.md

 # Thought process
-1. View services that were running with nmap.
+1. View running services with nmap.
 2. Check if there were subdirectories with the dirbust.
 3. Since it was a LogIn, see if SQL Injection can be done.

 # Resolution
-The Login of a Web is a SELECT to the database, but if in the Login you write **admin'--** the rest of the query is commented out and does not look for a password.
+To Login a Web is just a SELECT to the database, but if in the username you write **admin'--** the rest of the query is commented out and does not look for a password.
 SQL Injection.

 > Normal Login Query
 ```sql